-Article 55novies of Decree No. 198/2006 expressly provides for positive action to be promoted by the office for the promotion of equal treatment in access to goods and services at the Prime Minister's Equal Opportunities Department.
+Article 55novies of Decree No. 198/2006 expressly provides for positive action to be promoted by the office for the promotion of equal treatment in access to goods and services at the Minister for Equal Opportunities and Family.
 Positive action measures can be carried out by public and private bodies and, in particular, by associations and organisations promoting equal treatment listed in a ministerial decree.
 At present, however, there are no records of positive action in this field.